An effective, compassionate, and fierce advocate, Tracey McLellan is delighted to be the MP for Banks Peninsula.

-Tracey McLellan grew up in Southland and made Christchurch home in 2002.
-She is the proud parent of two sons, Jake and Taylor, and she is delighted to be the Labour candidate for Banks Peninsula.
+Tracey grew up in Southland and made Christchurch home in 2002.
+She is the proud parent of two sons, Jake and Taylor.

 An avid cricket fan, with no cricket talent, Tracey has also been lucky to combine her love of sport and science by working to improve the way concussion is managed in sport.

-Tracey is the Senior Vice President of the Labour Party and has been active in the party since 2011.
-She is passionate about people and wants to contribute to the next Labour-led government to build on the progress that’s already been made – she is determined that people remain at the heart of everything we do.
+Prior to her election as an MP, Tracey was the Senior Vice President of the Labour Party and has been active in the party since 2011.
+She is passionate about people and enjoys being part of a strong Labour Government which is building on the progress that’s already been made – she is determined that people remain at the heart of everything we do.